Quentinflueckiger/Robot_working_area_visualization/README.md

 ```sh
 git clone https://github.com/Quentinflueckiger/Project2_flucq1.git
 ```

-Then you should be able to open the project directly in Unity3D.
+To open the project in Unity3D select the Robot_working_area_visualization folder when choosing a project to open.

 ### How to run the build version